Healthdirect Free Australian health advice you can count on.

 Should I be tested for heart disease?

-The term heart disease refers to a group of conditions that affect the heart.
-These include coronary heart disease and heart failure.
-If you have the early stages of heart disease, you may not notice any symptoms.
+Heart disease refers to a group of conditions that can affect your heart, including coronary heart disease and heart failure.
+In the early stages of heart disease, you may not notice any symptoms.
 Understanding your risk of heart disease can help you take steps to reduce it and to protect your heart.

 Am I at risk of heart disease?

-When you find out your score, you should discuss it with your doctor and act to reduce your risk of heart disease.
+When you find out the results from your assessment, you should discuss them with your doctor and act to reduce your risk of heart disease.

 What follow-up is involved?